AsishP/AzureAI-RAG-Multimodal/README.md

 2. gpt-4o-mini

 ## Step 4
-Copy the .env-sample file and paste it in the same folder.
-Then rename the copied file to .env file Fill the values in .env file with values from Azure Resources where not available.
+- Copy the `.env-sample` file and paste it in the same folder.
+- Rename the copied file to `.env`.
+- Fill the values in the `.env` file with values from Azure Resources where not available.

 ## Step 5
-Upload the PDF documents to raw_data folder.
+- Upload the PDF documents to the `raw_data` folder.
-Run the split-pdf.py file to split the PDF into JSON file and Images Make sure the prepared_data folder has a Text folder with a JSON file and Images folder has images in it
+- Run the `split-pdf.py` file to split the PDF into JSON files and images.

-## Step 6
+- Ensure the `prepared_data` folder contains:
+    - A `Text` folder with JSON files.
+    - An `Images` folder with images.

+- Run the `searchsetup.py` script to:
+    - Create the Data Sources.
+    - Configure Skills.
+    - Set up the Indexer.
-Run the searchsetup.py to create the Data Sources, Skills, Indexer and Index in the Azure AI Search instance Check the Indexer run has finised successfully and there are documents crawled in the Index
+    - Create the Index in the Azure AI Search instance.
+- Verify the Indexer run has completed successfully.
+- Ensure documents have been crawled and are present in the Index.

 ## Step 7
-Run the Streamlit debugger to run app.py which will open the web page with the Search box.
+- Run the Streamlit debugger to execute `app.py`.
+- Open the web page with the Search box.
+- If issues occur:
-In case of issue, please check the Terminal in VS code or your IDE for more details.
+    - Check the Terminal in VS Code or your IDE for more details.